faresbs/faresbs.github.io/_posts/2024-07-11-Rl-hands-on.md

 layout: post
 title: Hand on RL algorithms
 subtitle:
-cover-img: /assets/img/posts/2024-07-11/cover.jpg
+cover-img: assets/img/posts/2024-07-9/cover.JPG
 thumbnail-img:
-share-img: /assets/img/posts/2024-07-11/cover.jpg
+share-img: assets/img/posts/2024-07-9/cover.JPG
 tags: [AI, ML, Reinforcement Learning]
 author: Fares Ben Slimane
 date:   2024-07-11
 ---

 This notebook is a tutorial to explain and showcase how to use RL algorithms like Q learning (model-free version and the DQN version), Sarsa, MC and how they differ, using Pytorch and OpenAI Gymnasium library.
-This notebook will give you a straightford overview of how RL algorithms work with real examples.
+This notebook will give you a straightforward overview of how RL algorithms work with real examples.
 I deliberately made the code redundant to showcase the differences and similarities of the different algorithms.

 ##### Requirements :